Dianab05/Jira-Project/README.md

 <h1>Testing Project for Guru 99 Banking</h1>

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application
+The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.

 Application under test: **Guru 99 Banking**